There are many differences between methods of sale between the different states around Australia.

 While there are varying ways to sell a home in Australia, there are a number of differences in local markets.

-In Queensland, Private Treaty is the most common and favoured by sellers with Auction and Tender starting to grow in popularity.
+In Queensland, Private Treaty is the most common and favored by sellers with Auction and Tender starting to grow in popularity.

 One big difference to other markets I would suggest would be the Multi Offer scenario, it catches a lot of people out from my experience.